ClickHouse/ClickHouse/docs/en/getting_started/install.md

 sudo apt-get install clickhouse-client clickhouse-server
 ```

-You can also download and install packages manually from here: https://repo.yandex.ru/clickhouse/deb/stable/main/.
+You can also download and install packages manually from [here](https://repo.yandex.ru/clickhouse/deb/stable/main/).

 #### Packages {#packages}